 I manage our family farm in the Texas Panhandle where we grow wheat and cotton.
 Our father didn't think my sister and I would want to keep it after he passed, but as a business, it makes a lot of sense.
 Of course, his generation thought we wouldn't want to run it because, well, what...
 Continue Reading →

-All-inclusive cruising at it's best.
+All-inclusive cruising at its best.
 My wonderful friend Becky Lukovic of Bella Travel Planning recently posted her cruise tips for terrific cruising on large-ship lines.
 (She's in Alaska right now!)
 Of course, because they're a little different, I sent her my personal cruise tips for ultra-lux lines.
-Ultra lux cruises generally feature smaller ships, fewer...
+Ultra-lux cruises generally feature smaller ships, fewer passengers,...
 Continue Reading →

 *with apologies to Dave Chappelle On April 15, we watched Notre Dame of Paris burn.
 As the flames spread, we all prayed the structural integrity of the building would hold and contemplated the very possible loss of the finest example of Gothic architecture in existence.
 We watched as the spire crumbled and cried.
 And then...
 Continue Reading →